 Open from dusk til dawn; this park offers skates more than an impeccable vista; there is something for skaters of all skill levels.
 Jake's Skate Park was designed by Grindline, a trusted industry leader in concrete skateparks and custom-tailored design.
 With new and young skaters in mind, the park features multiple elevated decks, rails, stairs, grind ledges, quarter-pipes, a half-pipe pocket, and different graded slopes.

-The Waterfront Partnership has teamed up professional skateboarder and active sports organizations to provide regular programming for young skaters to learn in a safe and encouraging environment.
+The Waterfront Partnership has teamed up with professional skateboarder Joey Jett, Chill Foundation, and other action sports organizations to provide regularly scheduled programming for young skaters to learn in a safe and encouraging environment.

 The local community has grown by leaps and bounds, creating an inviting space for anyone on wheels, from rollerskaters to freestyle BMX riders.
 It's not uncommon to see an impromptu skate competition on any given Saturday night!

 Jake's Skate Park was dedicated and named after Jake Owen, a 5-year-old avid skater from South Baltimore whose life was cut short when a distracted driver struck his family's car.
 In his brief but impactful life, Jake would take to the streets to show everyone new tricks he learned or help his friends pick up skateboarding for themselves.
 He played baseball and soccer and inspired everyone he knew to pursue their passions and live life fully.
 Jake's favorite colors were Purple and Orange, inspired by his hometown's sports teams, the Baltimore Ravens and the Baltimore Orioles.